juixer/Brand-Shop-Client-Side/README.md

 Link: https://tech-buddy-7d305.web.app/

-- P.S : If some datas are not loading from vercel domain(database).
-Please reload the page.
-It will show datas.
+- P.S : if items and brand ad slider not showing probably net issues.
+Please reload the page or wait to load the page.